jacobgil/pcc/README.md

 ⭐ That means that unlike in popular DR methods like UMAP, the distances between transformed points - will actually mean something.

+⭐ Implementes the Landmark Mantel Correlation (LMC) Objective that maximizes the correlation of distances of all points from landmarks in the high and low dimensional data.

-⭐ Use PCUMAP for simply enhancing the widely used UMAP method with global structure preservation.
+⭐ Use UMAP + LMC Objective for simply enhancing the widely used UMAP method with global structure preservation.

+⭐ Implementes the Multi resolution Clustering Supervistion (MiCS) objective that creates a dimensionality reduction where multiple clusters are predictable.

-⭐ Or use it with our own PCC objective that resutls with extremely high global structure preservation, and competitive local structure.
+⭐ Use MiCS + LMC objective for extremely high global structure preservation, and competitive local structure.

 *(For spearman correlation support, install [torchsort](https://github.com/teddykoker/torchsort) (`pip install torchsort`))*